meerkat-manor/marti/docs/source/custom.md

 Custom Definition
 =================

-The custome definition section allows the inclusion of extensions to the standard.
+The custom definition section allows the inclusion of extensions to the standard.
 To demonstrate the inclusion, there are three sample extensions.
 These are: